gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 7-9-23 Fraser night 2
+This was a much clearer night...even though it still said 5-5-3...but I think the seeing was worse.

+Really tried to dial in the focus...still some issues.
+Hoping that's mount tracking...the iOptron CEM26 comes wednesday.

+Started by aligning and focusing on Antares.
+Had some haloing without the mask...but only on bright stars.
+Maybe dew?
+Maybe telescope just not acclimated?

+Tried a quick M4...trees got in the way too quick.

+Was trying to hop to eagle, but got omega instead.
+Decent, but still 60s is about the limit.

+Loads of time on eagle.
+Got a bunch of 30s and 60s frames I'm gonna try stacking.

+Then went wild duck.
+Focus a little off...adjusted by hand without mask.

+Hopped back to eagle to see if that was better, but still only around 60s were best.

 # 7-8-23 Fraser
 Saturday night up in Fraser.
 Tonight looked iffy depending on the forecast, but got a decent window through some light clouds.
 Reported as 5-4-2/3.